ErHaWeb/klaro_consent_manager/Documentation/Editor/Service/Toggles/Index.rst

     :type: boolean
     :Default: false

     Content can be excluded from general consent by setting contextualConsentOnly to true.
 In this case, the consent must be contextual.
+See :ref:`for-editors-contextual-consent` for the content element workflow.